 |NASA’s Transiting Exoplanet Survey Satellite (TESS) is currently scheduled for launch in March 2018.
 As the successor to the Kepler mission, TESS will survey almost the entire sky to identify the nearest planetary systems around the brightest stars.
 During a two year mission, TESS will observe each 24×96 degree strip of sky continuously for 27 days, 13 strips in the southern/northern ecliptic hemisphere during the first/second year.
 Learn more »|

-NASA provides limited research funding to members of the TESS science team, but there are presently no mission-specific funding opportunities for independent researchers.
+NASA provides some research funding to members of the TESS science team, but funding opportunities for independent researchers are limited.
 The TESS Astrophysics Group (TAG) organizes collaboration and funding opportunities for US-based members of the TESS Asteroseismic Science Consortium (TASC).
 Current members include:

 Our goals are to build regional capacity for TESS data analysis, to advocate for the interests of local researchers, and to collaborate with the TESS exoplanet team for stellar and planetary system characterization.
 We are now seeking public and private funding for TAG science projects.
 Please contact firstname.lastname@example.org with any questions.